timbrownls20/goodreads-explorer/DASHBOARD.md

 ### Step 5: Upload Library Data

-1. Click **"Upload Library"** button in the dashboard
+1. Click **"Select Library Folder"** button in the dashboard
-2. Browser file picker opens - select JSON files from your library export folder
+2. Browser folder picker opens - select the folder containing your JSON files
-   - Example: Navigate to scraper output (e.g., `/Users/name/library-export/`)
+   - Example: Navigate to and select the scraper output folder (e.g., `/Users/name/library-export/`)
-   - Select all `.json` files (Cmd/Ctrl+A or select multiple)
+   - All `.json` files in the folder will be automatically uploaded
-   - Click "Open"
+   - Click "Select" or "Upload" (depending on your browser)
 3. Wait for upload to complete (~2-3 seconds for 2000 books)
    - Progress bar shows upload status
    - Success message displays: "Successfully imported X books from Y files"